pjBooms/Java-ReStart/README.md

 3. Implement profiling class/resource retrieving sequence on the server and change the server REST interface to allow to upload frequently used classes/resources by a single HTTP response with a aggressively packed stream with the right class order.
 This way we can drastically optimize the startup of applications
    (no need to handle thousands of HTTP requests).
 4. Improve application descriptions.
-Now only classpath and main is specified for an application but it is good also to provide VM properties, spalsh, etc.
+Now only classpath and main is specified for an application but it is good also to provide VM properties, splash, etc.
 5. Support custom classloading.
 If an application is loaded not only by application classloader but with its own custom classloaders (OSGi, Netbeans RCP classloaders) we should add support for such classloaders both to the server and to the client:
    The server should perform class references resolution that is defined by the classloaders used by an application.